Klim-Klymenko/Shooter-Test-Task/README.md

 # Shooter-Test-Task
-Test Task as candidate as Junior Unity Debeloper for Octo Games
+Test Task as candidate as Junior Unity Debeloper

 If you have some issues - please, let me know